-The main body which provides regulatory oversight for private equity funds (incorporated in Portugal) is the Comissão do Mercado de Valores Mobiliários, or Portuguese Securities Market Commission (CMVM).
+The main body which provides regulatory oversight for private equity funds (incorporated in Portugal) is CMVM.
 CMVM assesses the legality of the registration and incorporation of private equity funds and monitors their governance, activities and financial standing.

 Regarding M&A activity and foreign investment, the main regulators are: